FedRAMP/docs/markdown/FRMR.KSI.key-security-indicators-with-controls.md

 **A secure _cloud service offering_ will monitor, log, and audit all important events, activity, and changes.**

 #### KSI-MLA-01

+_Applies to:_ Low, Moderate

 > Operate a Security Information and Event Management (SIEM) or similar system(s) for centralized, tamper-resistent logging of events, activities, and changes.

 ##### Controls

+- ac-17.1 Monitoring and Control
+- ac-20.1 Limits on Authorized Use
 - au-2 Event Logging
 - au-3 Content of Audit Records
 - au-3.1 Additional Audit Information